Canning Apples

 Peel, core, and slice your apples.
 Use an apple peeler or just a knife.

-- Or peel and slice and drop them right in the pot with lemon water.
+- Lemon Water: Drop slices right into a bowl or pot with lemon water.
 A cup of lemon juice in a pot is fine.
 It doesn’t need to be an exact measurement.
+Drain well before packing jars.

 When each jar is full, remove air bubbles by using a small tool to run down in the jar (like the picture shows).
 They sell a canning bubble remover tool for this purpose, but I like using my orange peeler.
 Works perfectly.

-Next, clean the rim with a wet paper towel to be sure any syrup will not interfere with the seal, and put the lid on.
+Next clean the rim with a wet paper towel to be sure any syrup will not interfere with the seal, and put the lid on.

 Place jar in the rack above the hot water in the canner to keep warm while you are preparing your next jar.
 Continue until all jars are packed and ready to be lowered into your canner.